|

-Margaret Clauder Presents: Shows for Libraries
+Margaret Clauder Presents: Shows for Public Libraries (summer reading club and more!)

-Margaret understands the needs of libraries
+Margaret understands the needs of public libraries

 Every library show features books and stories.
 The show is closely tied to the narrative of the book.
 The reason is to fix firmly in the minds of children that books are exciting, adults read, and that reading is directly related to fun, action, and adventure!
 Books get top billing in Margaret's shows, because she truly believes that reading is fundamental to all that she does.